NoushinN/reproducible_workflows/README.md

   * Government is closed
   * The public doesn't know how decsions are made
   * Duplication of work within the government
+  * Types of reproducibility

 - Open and reproducible workflows as a soultion
   * Openness and transparency in government
   * Evidence based decision making
   * Efficency
+  * Enable others to use our methods or help improve ours

 ## Tools
 - Tools for reproducible workflows in the project life cycle